 I WISH I KNEW WHAT TO SAY

-For this series, stop-frame animations are created by drawing and erasing, photographing them each step of the way.
-Like palimpsests revealing traces of the previous gestures, the drawings are as much the residue of the animations as their starting point.
-The animations reflect a cycle of gestures countered by loss and change.
-They are a response to personal loss and the loss of the the 2016 election.
-Phrases appear written into the drawings, such as "I wish I knew what to say" and "There are no words" are a response to feeling at a loss for language, when language dissolves into gesture.
-They are as much about the process of mining the graphite as trying to find something in nothing or nothing in something.
-Or as Samuel Beckett wrote in The Unnamable: "You must go on. / I can't go on. / I'll go on."
+In 2017, in response to the presidential election and the death of my mother, I was at a loss for a way to represent anything.
+This series of stop-frame animations were created by drawing and erasing, revealing traces of the previous gestures, the drawings are as much the residue of the animations as their starting point.
+Phrases written into the drawings: "I wish I knew what to say" and "There are no words" are a response to feeling at a loss for language or even the possibility for representation.
+These became a way to make and remake, taking one step and erasing it, gradually going forward.
+As Samuel Beckett wrote in The Unnamable: "You must go on. / I can't go on. / I'll go on."